openstack/manila/doc/source/admin/cephfs_driver.rst

 Then edit ``enabled_share_backends`` to point to the driver's backend section using the section name.
 In this example we are also including another backend ("generic1"), you would include whatever other backends you have configured.

+Finally, edit ``cephfs_filesystem_name`` with the name of the Ceph filesystem (also referred to as a CephFS volume) you want to use.
+If you have more than one Ceph filesystem in the cluster, you need to set this option.

 .. code-block:: ini